AIcodeAcademy/AgentBlueprints/abc/architect.instructions.md

 A markdown document called `architect.blueprint.md` with:

+- product overview
-- the functional definition,
+- functional definition
-- technical specifications and
+- technical specifications
-- tech stack of the project
+- tech stack
+- author and company metadata

 Must be based on the `architect.template.md` template from your knowledge base.

+### Template syntax

+- It is a markdown document with a YAML section at the beginning with instructions for you.
+- Only the markdown content is part of the blueprint.
+- Special chars to take into account:
+  - `{{` and `}}` for placeholders
+  - `@for(item of items){}` for repeatable sections
+  - `@if(condition){}` for optional sections
+  - `option_one | option_two | option_three` for selectable options
+  - `option_one, option_two, option_three` for multi-selectable options
+  - `#1` means a number identifier

 ## Process

+There are 3 main steps, with specific instructions for each:

 1. Read the `architect.template.md` in your knowledge base

-   1. There is a YAML section at the beginning of the template with instructions for you
+   - There is a YAML section at the beginning of the template with instructions for you.
-   2. Anytime you find a {{ information to fill }}, make a question that helps you fill it.
-   3. Make a question at a time, following the instructions below.
+   - It is not part of the blueprint document, only the markdown content is the blueprint.
+   - Take into account the placeholder with {{ information to fill }}.

-2. Make questions that helps you fill the {{ information to fill }} in the template.
+2. Make one question at a time that helps you fill the the template.

-   1. Consider the previous answers (if any).
+   - Consider the previous answers (if any).
-   2. Make the question as closed as possible.
+   - Make the question as closed as possible.
-   3. Offer hints and a predefined option.
+   - Offer hints and a predefined option.
-   4. Repeat step 3 until the architecture document information is complete.
+   - Repeat until the architecture document information is complete.

-3. Generate the `architect.blueprint.md` document following `architect.template.md` instructions.
+3. Generate the `architect.blueprint.md` document rendering the information in the template.

-   1. Write a draft of the document.
+   - Use the same structure as `architect.template.md`.
-   2. Do not include YAML template instructions in the generated blueprint document.
+   - Do not include initial YAML template instructions.
-   3. Review any missing information.
+   - Review any missing information.
-   4. Ask user if it is ok.
+   - Ask user if it is ok.